Sekolah Menengah Sains Tapah: Opening

-High Performance School

-SESTA has been declared as High Performance School (Sekolah Berprestasi Tinggi, SBT) from the Education Ministry in April 2016, one of the youngest school that has been offered of such title.
-A declaration event is done in SESTA with all former principal attended the event.

-Earlier in February SESTA takes part in Sorak Semangat Le Tour de Langkawi 2016, a cheering event for schools which location is involved in Le Tour de Langkawi routes.
-Due to their overwhelming efforts and spirits shown, they won the grand prize.

-However, in March the same year, SESTA once again involved in a mass food poisoning cases, which source is from lace pancake (roti jala) which were prepared unhygienically.
-Tens of students became victims, with several of them were warded in Tapah Hospital for some while.
-This made a headline into the national medias.

-SESTA once again make a record as the most performing school in SPM History subject in SPM 2016.

 Inauguration

-After around 10 years, SESTA has been inaugurated by the Sultan of Perak, Sultan Nazrin Muizzuddin Shah on 18 October 2019 in a grand ceremony held at Dewan Seri Bitara (formerly and famously known as Dewan SESTA), in conjunction with his birthday celebration.
+After around 10 years, SESTA was inaugurated by the Sultan of Perak, Sultan Nazrin Muizzuddin Shah on 18 October 2019 in a grand ceremony held at Dewan Seri Bitara (formerly and famously known as Dewan SESTA), in conjunction with his birthday celebration.
 Perak nobles and leaders, particularly the Raja Permaisuri Tuanku Zara, both Raja Muda and Raja Dihilir also attended the ceremony with their respective spouses, alongside the then Menteri Besar, Ahmad Faizal.